 If you want to get ripped off then you can use local money changers in the street that offer better than normal rates.
 This is a ploy to lure you in.
-Do not be fooled by this as these crafty nimble fingered cowboys are going to fleece you of you hard earned holiday cash.
+Do not be fooled by this as these crafty nimble-fingered cowboys are going to fleece you of your hard-earned holiday cash.

 Also read: 21 Things to know about Bali before you go

 4. Need I say this but don’t use drugs or import any into the country.